angelakim7/todoAppAuth/README.md

 ## Database

 It was also my first time working with a database, and I decided to use MongoDB for this application.
 The folder `models/` contains the schema definitions for the Mongoose models.
-The env file was put into gitignore to store the MongoDB database credentials in a more secure place.
-If you need to see this file, please let me know.

 ## Routes